 6. Friends of Animals

-Friends of Animals operates the only nationwide breeding control program in the U.S. Widely heralded as one of the best animal charities, it has arranged for the spaying and neutering of more than 2.5 million animals since its founding, facilitating more than more than 40,000 procedures annually.
+Friends of Animals operates the only nationwide breeding control program in the U.S. Widely heralded as one of the best animal charities, it has facilitated the spaying and neutering of more than 2.5 million animals since its founding.

 Additionally, Friends of Animals has partnered with Primarily Primates to create a sanctuary for mistreated and abandoned animals.
-The organization also runs a Wildlife Law Program to defend wildlife and their habitats, assist in anti-poaching initiatives in Africa, lead anti-fur campaigns and provide animal rights education.
+The organization also assists in anti-poaching initiatives in Africa, runs a Wildlife Law Program to defend wildlife and their habitats, leads anti-fur campaigns and provides animal rights education.

-Find Out: The Most Expensive Animals You Can Own
+Start Saving Up: The Most Expensive Pets You Can Own

 7. Humane Farming Association